 The time allowed for making the election and retiring was from December 30, 1998 to January 7, 2000.
 During this period, approximately eight hundred (800) members elected to participate in this program and signed promissory notes totaling nearly \$15 million.
-At September 30, 2010 and 2009, the amount owed under these notes was \$4,761,094 and \$5,947,312 respectively.
+At September 30, 2011 and 2010, the amount owed under these notes was \$3,561,549 and \$4,761,094 respectively.
 There is a corresponding deferred revenue account to offset these notes receivable, since contribution income is recognized on a cash basis as amounts are collected from the retirees.

-The government's share of these required contributions has been recognized in the accompanying statement of plan net assets as "Receivable - ERIP employer's share" and amounted to \$15,227 and \$269,915 at September 30, 2010 and 2009, respectively.
-This receivable is offset by deferred revenue in an equal amount.
+The government's share of these required contributions has been recognized in the accompanying statement of plan net assets as "Receivable - ERIP employer's share" and amounted to \$15,227 at September 30, 2010 which is offset by deferred revenue in an equal amount.
 Contribution income is recognized on a cash basis as amounts are collected from the employer agencies.
+This receivable was fully paid as of September 30, 2011.

-The receivable for the government's share of required contributions is being reduced by a portion of the employer contributions received.
-The statutory percentage for fiscal years 2010 and 2009 was 1.31% of covered payroll.
+The receivable for the government's share of required contributions was being reduced by a portion of the employer contributions received.
+The statutory percentage for fiscal years 2011 and 2010 was 1.31% of covered payroll.